Wednesday, 28 December 2016

 a. gift shop near Huntingdon selling all sorts of very nice things, like bits of arty decoration, furniture, rugs.
 She struggled on until the lease ran out but essentially the shop made a contribution towards the rent and her husband had to find the rest.

 b. gift shop near Baldock or one of those hell holes up the A1 in Hertfordshire.
 Sold nice wicker furniture and other nice decorationy things.
 Struggled on for a while.
-One partner left and the other carried on until, apparently, a tear in the space-time continuum caused the whole thing to disappear one day.
+One partner left and the other carried on until, apparently, a tear in the space-time continuum caused the whole thing to vanish one day.
 At least that's how it seemed because it just disappeared.

 c. mobile phone shop...
 They had to pay for the phones up front and wait months to get the sign up commissions.